March 28, 2019 by Polarn O. Pyret

 Did you know that:

 Jeans are dyed with indigo, which fades and disappears over time.
-Even if this is primarily the case with dark jeans, it is also true of lighter-coloured jeans.
-Be careful so that the colour in the jeans does not rub off on lighter-coloured clothing and furniture.
+Even if this is primarily the case with dark jeans, it is also true of lighter-colored jeans.
+Be careful so that the color in the jeans does not rub off on lighter-colored clothing and furniture.